What is a CIM?

 - A summary of historical financials and projections

 - A review of the company’s competitive landscape, operations, business lines, products and strategy

 The seller’s investment banking deal team plays a large role in the creation and distribution of the CIM.
 Usually, senior deal team members will solicit detail from the seller.

 CIMs, like investment banking pitchbooks, don’t usually make it out there to the public.
 Fortunately, a few are in the public domain.
-Below is an example of a CIM prepared by Bear Stearns in 2007 for American Casino & Entertainment Properties (ACEP).
+Above is an example of a CIM prepared by Bear Stearns in 2007 for American Casino & Entertainment Properties (ACEP).

 At the time, ACEP was owned by Carl Icahn and was ultimately acquired by Whitehall Real Estate Funds for $1.3 billion.